China–North Korea relations: Korean War

 "If the American imperialists are victorious, they will become dizzy with success, and then be in a position to threaten us.
 We have to help [North] Korea; we have to assist them."

 The next day, Mao gave the military a deadline: be ready for combat in Korea "by the end of the month".
 However, more time was needed to prepare, and the date was delayed.
 On 30 September, US forces invaded North Korea, representing a significant turning point in the war.
 On 1 October 1950, Kim Il Sung held an emergency meeting with the Chinese ambassador to the North, Ni Zhiliang, petitioning for their urgent entry into the conflict.
 Stalin also asked China to send troops.
 On 2 October, Mao rejected sending troops, saying Chinese troops were not prepared well enough and that an intervention could trigger a world war with the United States.
-After being pushed by Stalin, Mao reconsidered his decision, and Kim Il Sung a telegram on 8 October that Chinese aid would be coming.
+After being pushed by Stalin, Mao reconsidered his decision, and sent Kim Il Sung a telegram on 8 October that Chinese aid would be coming.
 On 12 October, Mao again said China would not send troops but finally agreed to intervene on 13 October.
 On 19 October, Chinese forces crossed into North Korea.
 The same day, Pyongyang fell to the Americans.

-China sent over one million Chinese People's Volunteers to aid in the war effort.
+China sent over one million People's Volunteer Army to aid in the war effort.
 In addition to dispatching military personnel, China also received North Korean refugees and students and provided economic aid during the war.
 Then, Douglas MacArthur defied US and UN orders and pushed towards the Yalu River, which enlarged the conflict when Chinese forces fought back and caught the UN forces by surprise, resulting them to retreat back to the 38th parallel.
 Chinese soldiers were able to retake Pyongyang and later took Seoul in 1951, though U.S. forces later recaptured the latter city.
 Eventually, the conflict turned into a stalemate and also the current boundary between North Korea and South Korea.

-Following the signing of the Korean War Armistice in 1953, China, along with members of the Eastern Bloc led by the Soviet Union, provided extensive economic assistance to Pyongyang to support the reconstruction and economic development of North Korea.
+Following the signing of the Korean Armistice Agreement in 1953, China, along with members of the Eastern Bloc led by the Soviet Union, provided extensive economic assistance to Pyongyang to support the reconstruction and economic development of North Korea.
 After the war China continued to station 300,000 troops in North Korea for five years.
 National Defense Minister and commander of the Chinese forces in Korea Peng Dehuai urged Mao to remove Kim from power, but he was sidelined after he criticized the Great Leap Forward.
 The war had allowed the newly established PRC to demonstrate that they will not bow to American military might, and will intervene when needed.
 This meant that their relationship with North Korea became an important element of China-U.S. relations.